webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 `false || function (chunksSorted, files)`

-Tells the plugin whether to personalize the default behavior for generate your own templates.
-The function is called for each entry points.
-Custom behavior can also be add for a specific entry point if necessary.
+Tells the plugin whether to personalize the default behavior for generating your own templates.
+The function is called for each entry point.
+Can be used to add a custom behavior for a specific entry point.

 ```js
 new ChunksWebpackPlugin({